xiix0/scam/README.md

-You will be recognized and honored as a community leader.
+You will be given a post of trust and responsibility.